jiajunfu07/jiajunfu07.github.io/docs/source/ROS2/Topics-Sending-and-Receiving-Messages-between-Nodes.md

 if __name__ == '__main__':
     main()
 ```
-For the interface, you have two choices: use an existing interface or create a custon one.
+For the interface, you have two choices: use an existing interface or create a custom one.
 Let's use `example_interfaces/msg/Int64`.
-To get more details about this interface.
+To get more details about this interface:
 ```bash
 $ ros2 interface show example_interfaces/msg/Int64
 # Some commets